 UPSC Political Science Optional Syllabus, Booklist & Preparation Strategy

-Political Science & International Relations or PSIR is one of the popular UPSC optional subjects for the UPSC Mains Exam.
-Political Science and International Relations introduces you to one of the complex subjects and for an aspiring bureaucrat, it is one of the most useful subjects to learn.
+Political Science & International Relations, or PSIR, is one of the popular UPSC optional subjects for the UPSC Mains Exam.
+Political Science and International Relations introduces you to one of the complex subjects, and for an aspiring bureaucrat, it is one of the most useful subjects to learn.

 Syllabus of UPSC Political Science Optional for UPSC Mains

 UPSC Political Science Optional is divided into two papers, Paper-1 and Paper-2.
-We’ve listed the entire UPSC Political Science Optional Syllabus for both Paper 1 and Paper-2 below:
+We’ve listed the entire UPSC Political Science Optional Syllabus for both Paper 1 and Paper 2 below:

 UPSC Political Science Optional Syllabus for Paper-1